jchylik/advanced_latex_workshop/README.md

 ## Advanced LaTeX Training

-This are the materials for training adavnaced topics in LaTeX.
+This are the materials for training advanced topics in LaTeX.
+It was originally design for the unofficial "Workshop on intermediate and advance topics in LaTeX" (at the Institut of Geophysics and Meteorology, Univeristy of Cologne).
 It is expected that you have already head some experiences with LaTeX and thus you do not require elementary guidelines.

 ### Prerequisities